mozumder/HTML6/README.md

  - The spec for Javascript access to the model data.

 [SQL Interface](https://github.com/mozumder/HTML6/blob/master/SQL%20Interface.md) _currently empty_
- - The spec for accessing model data from HTML.
+ - The spec for accessing model data from HTML using SQL.